crynobone/robotix/README.md

-Robots.txt for Orchestra Platform
+Robots.txt Extension
 ==============

-A simple extension for managing robots.txt for your Orchestra Platform.
+A simple extension for managing robots.txt for your Orchestra Platform 2.

 ## Installation